What is Pharmaceutical Quality Assurance and Quality Control?

 It’s the responsibility of people working within Quality Assurance (QA) and Quality Control (QC) roles to ensure all products meet the required standards and regulations and that these are safe for use and consumption.
-This occurs during the clinical, manufacturing and distribution stages of the pharmaceutical life-cycle.

 What are the typical roles within Quality Assurance and Quality Control?